Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability

 (4) Stress balance to maintain \indexit{centripetal acceleration}centripetal acceleration in the magnetosphere: If conditions (1), (2), and (3) are satisfied, the plasma will be corotating at least as far as the components of ${\mathbf v}$ perpendicular to ${\mathbf B}$ are concerned, but the flow parallel to ${\mathbf B}$ remains unconstrained.
 For the entire flow to be corotational, one further condition must be satisfied: there must exist a radial stress to balance the centripetal acceleration of the corotating plasma.
 In most cases, this stress is produced by the corotation itself, as the magnetic field lines are pulled out until their tension force becomes sufficiently strong to balance the centripetal acceleration.''

-[H-I:10.4.4] ``The four conditions for \indexit{magnetosphere: corotation, limits to}corotation are all, in essence, local conditions at a given magnetic flux tube.
+\ors[I:10.4.4] ``The four conditions for corotation \activity{{\em Advanced/group:} Make a list of the similarities and differences between 'corotation' in a planetary magnetosphere and in the solar wind, and consider the four conditions for corotation and how they compare to conditions in the solar wind.
+Include (a) the absence of a sufficiently neutral atmosphere in the Sun to decouple the motions between internal and heliospheric fields (associated with a concept called 'line tying', which we touch upon in Sec.~\ref{sec:storagemodels}), and (b) the very term 'corotation' which to a heliospheric physicist does {\em not} include the component of ${\bf v} \parallel {\bf B}$ but is limited to the pattern of the field, not the plasma itself. \mylabel{act:corotation}} are all, in essence, local conditions at a given magnetic flux tube.
 Deviations from corotational flow when one or another of these conditions is no longer satisfied need not, therefore, be global but can be confined to limited regions.
 Typically, plasma flow in any particular magnetosphere may follow corotation in the inner regions, out to a critical radial distance in the equatorial plane, and then deviate significantly from corotation at larger distances.
 The critical distance depends on which of the four conditions is violated and by which process.''
-Section~H-I:10.4.4 provides more discussion. \activity{Consider differences and similarities between 'corotation' in a planetary magnetosphere and in the solar wind, including (a) the absence of a sufficiently neutral atmosphere in the Sun to decouple the motions between internal and heliospheric fields (associated with a concept called 'line tying', which we touch upon in Sec.~\ref{sec:storagemodels}), and (b) the very term 'corotation' which to a heliospheric physicist does {\em not} include the component of ${\bf v} \parallel {\bf B}$ but is limited to the pattern of the field, not the plasma itself.}
+Section~I:10.4.4 provides more discussion.